httptoolkit/brotli-wasm/README.md

 * `compress(Buffer, [options])` - compresses a buffer using Brotli, returning the compressed buffer.
 An optional options object can be provided.
 The only currently supported option is `quality`: a number between 1 and 11.
 * `decompress(Buffer)` - decompresses a buffer using Brotli, returning the original raw data.

+For advanced use data-streaming use cases, `CompressStream` and `DecompressStream` classes for streaming compression are also available.
+See [the tests](https://github.com/httptoolkit/brotli-wasm/blob/main/test/brotli.spec.ts) for example usage.

 ### Usage

 In node.js: